evaera/Rocs/docs/index.html.md

 - Systems are deconstructed when none of their dependencies are met
 - Components can have life cycle methods and functions associated with them independent of systems

-Rocs is compatible with both Lua and [roblox-ts](https://roblox-ts.github.io).
+Rocs is compatible with both Lua and TypeScript via [roblox-ts](https://roblox-ts.github.io).

 ## Use cases